 Our users constantly admire our SDK documentation.
 Complemented with detailed examples, it helps software developers to make sense of all SDK features in a short period of time.
 The examples page provides visual materials presenting SDK features, their descriptions compiled of general overview and source files containing code samples.

 In this release we enhanced our documentation with a bunch of C# and Java examples.
 The list includes the most frequently used scenarios: conversion (import and export), model exploration (working with BOMs, appearances, layers, polygonal and b-rep representations), meshing, modeling and visualization.
 Please see the full list of examples here.

 In addition to perpetual license we introduced subscription.
 Subscription can be a more cost-effective solution for those who use CAD Exchanger just sporadically.
 You may find all the details here.

 Another important thing is that now CAD Exchanger SDK licensing model has been further simplified allowing to gain even greater savings especially when using multiple formats.
-CAD Exchanger SDK remains the only commercial cross-platform SDK which is royalty-free.

 Working on this release we added support of the latest Parasolid versions 31.1 and 32 and further improved procedural geometry support revamped in the previous release.

 Thanks to reports of our Cloud users, we enhanced performance and import of helix curves in ACIS, and added multiple improvements in geometrical algorithms used in IGES, JT, Parasolid, Rhino, STEP and other formats.
 A detailed list is available in CHANGES.txt.

 Many thanks to those of you who sent us problematic files.
 Resolving corner cases we ameliorate CAD Exchanger making it of higher quality .
 Should you encounter any problematic files please contact us at firstname.lastname@example.org.